hyperledgerkochi/KochiOrgBook/docs/gf_info/master_doc.md

   1. The KOB Consortia MUST specify policies, practices, and procedures for assessing conformance to the KOBPIU Governance Framework by publishing and maintaining the
   KOBPIU Trust Assurance Framework as a Controlled Document managed as specified by KOBPIU Governing Bodies.
-  2. The KOBPIU Governance Framework MUST be designed to provide a foundation for Domain-Specific Governance Frameworks (DSGFs) based on the KOBPIU Web of TrustModel. **(Check again)**
+  2. The KOBPIU Governance Framework MUST be designed to provide a foundation for Domain-Specific Governance Frameworks (DSGFs) based on the KOBPIU Web of TrustModel.
   3. As soon as feasible, the KOBPIU Foundation MUST publish a DSGF, the KOBPIU Web of Trust Governance Framework, whose purpose is to enable decentralized discovery,navigation, and verification of DSGFs.
   4. The KOBPIU Foundation MUST publish the KOBPIU Trust Mark Policies as a Controlled Document managed as specified by KOBPIU Governing Bodies.
   5. An Entity serving in one of the KOBPIU Infrastructure Roles who meets the requirements in the KOBPIU Trust Assurance Framework MAY use the appropriate KOBPIU Trust Mark as specified in KOBPIU Trust Mark Policies.